k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 ### Overview

 The Catalog provides an ability to build artifacts and save them into the Project tree.
-An artifact is a file that includes the details of all Catalog nodes with their properties, such as Classification and PII, for a currently displayed Catalog version.
+An artifact includes the details of all Catalog fields with their properties, such as Classification and PII, for a currently displayed Catalog version.

 ### Build Artifacts